menu icon

 • Wilton 8B: large open star.
 I used this tip for making my pumpkin shortbread cookies.
 The prongs are shorter so it won't give the same rosette appearance, but it's easy to pipe cookies using this tip in a different pattern.

-Fit a sturdy pastry bag (if using a disposable bag you can double it up) with a frosting tip.
+Step 2: Fit a sturdy pastry bag (if using a disposable bag you can double it up for strength) with a large star frosting tip.
 Add a few spoonfuls of cookie dough.
-I prefer to fill the bag only about halfway.
-It takes less pressure to pipe the cookies vs. a loaded bag of cookie dough.
-Refill the bag as needed.

 danigh butter cookie on silpat sheets